Lamer87/Space_Engineers_DLC_unlocker/README.md

     - Do it directly from the browser:

-      Copy/paste this link into the url bar and press Enter (even with Steam closed)
+      Copy/paste this link into your browser url bar and press Enter (even with Steam closed)
       ```
       steam://validate/244850
       ```